For daily wit & wisdom, sign up for the Almanac newsletter.

 Body

-When to See the Full Moon in October 2022
+When to See the Full Harvest Supermoon in October 2025

-For decades, the Almanac has referenced the monthly full Moons with names tied to early Native American, Colonial American, and European folklore.
+The full Moon names used by The Old Farmer’s Almanac come from a number of places, including Native American, Colonial American, and European sources.
 Traditionally, each full Moon name was applied to the entire lunar month in which it occurred and through all of the Moon’s phases—not only the full Moon.
+The Harvest Moon, however, is a bit different!

 Why Is It Called the Hunter’s Moon?

-It is believed that this full Moon came to be called the full Hunter’s Moon because it signaled the time to go hunting in preparation for the cold winter ahead.
-Animals are beginning to fatten up ahead of winter, and since the farmers had recently cleaned out their fields under the Harvest Moon, hunters could easily see the deer and other animals that had come out to root through the remaining scraps (as well as the foxes and wolves that had come out to prey on them).
+When October is not a Harvest Moon, this particular full Moon is commonly referred to as the full Hunter’s Moon.
+It is so-named because it was considered a signal for hunters to begin hunting in preparation for the upcoming cold winter.
+At this time, game animals were also fattening up to ready themselves for the winter season.
+Moreover, since fields had recently been cleared out under the Harvest Moon, hunters could easily spot deer and other animals that had come out to search for remaining scraps.
+Additionally, foxes and wolves would also come out to prey on these animals.

 Alternative October Moon Names